Fault Tolerant Quantum Error Mitigation: Acknowledgements

 \section{Acknowledgements}

 This research was supported in part by an appointment to the Intelligence Community Postdoctoral Research Fellowship Program at Argonne National Laboratory, administered by Oak Ridge Institute for Science and Education through an inter-agency agreement between the US Department of Energy and the Office of the Director of National Intelligence.
+This material is based upon work supported by the U.S. Department of Energy, Office Science, Advanced Scientific Computing Research (ASCR) program under contract number DE-AC02-06CH11357 as part of the InterQnet quantum networking project.
 Z.H.S. was supported by the Q-NEXT Center.
 This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.